-The PolyBuild tool takes a group of spatial point objects and draws a polygon or polyline in a specific sort order to represent that group of points.
+Use the PolyBuild tool to take a group of spatial point objects and draw a polygon or polyline in a specific sort order to represent that group of points.

 This tool can also be used for spatial layer development by translating a collection of GPS data into polygon or polyline objects, where a polygon is a simple bounded region, such as a state boundary, and a polyline contains multiple line segments with any number of points between its start and end points, such as a river or road.